dbExpression-team/docs.dbExpression.com/src/pages/reference/configuration/scaffolding/general-options.md

 ```
 {% /accordian %}

+## runtime
+> Optional, and is only required when you intend to use dbExpression statically.
+This option effects the scaffolded code that is generated using `dbex gen`.

+The `runtime` section specifies how you intend to use dbExpression at runtime, either statically or with instance based services via dependency injection.
+If this section is omitted, you are specifying to use dbExpression with dependency injection.
+> Omit this section if you intend to use dbExpression with dependency injection

+## runtime.strategy
+Specifies whether you intend to use dbExpression with a static database accessor (`static`) or with dependency
+injection (`instance`).
+{% table %}
+---
+* Data type
+* `string`
+---
+* Default value
+* `instance`
+---
+* Valid values
+* `static`, `instance`
+{% /table %}

-## databaseAccessor
+## runtime.databaseAccessor
-> This option is only relevant when using dbExpression in static mode.
+> This option is only relevant when using dbExpression with a `static` strategy.

-The `databaseAccessor` option specifies the typename of the scaffolded database.
+The `databaseAccessor` option specifies the typename of the scaffolded static database.
 When providing a value for `databaseAccessor`, provide a value that means something in your domain.

 {% table %}
 ---